 If the indoor temperature of your residents’ living spaces are reaching concerningly low temperatures for the species within, you may want to use supplemental heating devices in order to keep your residents healthy.
 However, you must be aware that certain types of heating are much riskier in terms of fire safety than others.
 Please read our fire safety resource to learn more about which heating devices to use and avoid in a sanctuary environment!
 Fires are tragically common at sanctuaries, with devastating results.

 If you do decide that supplementary heating is necessary to protect the health of your residents, it’s very important that you provide adequate ventilation of all living spaces.
 Appropriate ventilation may be maintained by using an exhaust fan or by cracking windows or doors open to allow for a cross breeze to dry out the space.
 Humidity can easily accumulate in warmed living spaces occupied by residents; allowing these spaces to become too humid could result in substantial health issues for residents, including pneumonia.
-If you can feel condensation on walls, you must ventilate that living space as soon as possible to protect your residents.
+If you can feel condensation on walls, you must ventilate that The indoor or outdoor area where an animal resident lives, eats, and rests. as soon as possible to protect your residents.

 In the event of extreme cold weather, your organization might need to contend with the risk of freezing water and water pipes.
 If your water pipes are at risk of freezing on your property, you may wish to consult with a licensed plumber on an appropriate mitigation option to prevent this from happening, such as extra insulation for pipes, heat tape or pipe heating systems, or keeping a drip of water going on faucets if the temperature starts to plummet.
 A burst water pipe could easily become an emergency at a sanctuary, especially if it starts to spread icy water around in a resident living space.
 If the sanctuary’s sole water source is frozen or unavailable, you will need to find an alternative water supply to quench your residents’ thirst, which may require significant additional time and effort to coordinate.